The Third World

 Ethiopian Famine.

-Yet no one at that time ever got to hear the cause of the
+Yet no one at that time really explained the cause of the

 Ethiopian Famine,